steadfast-collective/statamic-feedbucket/README.md

 >
 > If a global blueprint with the handle `feedbucket` already exists, it will be skipped.

-Optionally, publish the config file `php artisan vendor:publish --tag="statamic-feedbucket-config"` (this it only relevant if you're wanting to use Feedbucket within the CP).
+Optionally, publish the config file `php artisan vendor:publish --tag="statamic-feedbucket-config"` (this is only relevant if you're wanting to use Feedbucket within the CP).
 ## Enabling

 ### Front end